 In AIX and Windows, ACIF transforms line data, XML data, mixed-mode data, and unformatted ASCII files into the Mixed Object Document Content Architecture for Presentation (MO:DCA-P) data stream.
-With this data stream, you can:
+With this data stream, you can do these tasks:

-- Print the file on a printer defined to InfoPrint Manager for AIX, InfoPrint Manager for Windows, or other PSF products. - View the file by using a viewer product such as AFP Workbench Viewer. - Archive and retrieve the file by using your own archival management system.
+- Print the file on a printer that is defined to InfoPrint Manager or other PSF products. - View the file by using a viewer product such as AFP Workbench Viewer. - Archive and retrieve the file by using your own archival management system.

-Selecting Resources
+Selecting resources